thatpix3l/mralonso.com/src/hugo/content/resume/index.md

 [Function Two](https://github.com/thatpix3l/fntwo):

 Real-time 3D virtual avatar puppeteering program.
-Frontend written in TypeScript, Bootstrap and SolidJS.
-Backend WebSocket and RESTful API server written in Go.
-Reads live head tracking data from specific phone apps and anything else that sends data through the VirtualMotionCapture protocol, based off of OpenSoundControl, which internally uses UDP.
+Frontend model viewer and dashboard written in TypeScript, ThreeJS, Bulma and Svelte.
+Backend real-time and RESTful API server written in Go.
+Reads live head tracking data from a variety of iOS and Android devices, as well as anything else that sends data through the VirtualMotionCapture protocol.

 [PicoPear](https://github.com/thatpix3l/picopear):

 Real-time livestream chat presenter, supporting "YouTube" and "Twitch".
 Frontend written in JavaScript and Svelte.
-Backend WebSocket and RESTful API server written in Go.
+Backend real-time and RESTful API server written in Go.
 Listens on a built-in TCP server, where any external program can POST a "live chat" object in JSON format.
 The object contains a message, the user that posted said message and the name of the source the message originated.

 [twitching](https://github.com/thatpix3l/twitching):